-In an effort to prevent bullying at Kahibah Public School we will:
+In an effort to prevent bullying at Kahibah Public School way will:

-- revise and clarify the school Anti-bullying plan with staff and students at the start of each school year; - explicitly teach the school core values: Respect; Responsibility; and Excellence; - promote community awareness of the school Anti-bullying plan; - educate students on ways they can protect themselves and others from bullying behaviours. - professional development for staff relating to bullying, harassment and proven counter measures; - implement programs that promote Choice Theory and Restorative Practices, including; restitution, resilience, social skills, assertiveness, conflict resolution and problem solving; - make activities and equipment available to students at lunch time to promote cooperation, turn-taking and respect; - educate students and the wider school community through newsletter articles and information sessions about cyber-bullying and protective strategies; - encourage intrinsic rewards and motivation and also recognise positive student behaviour through commendations including: verbal or written praise and formal awards which can occur in newsletters, school assemblies and on Presentation Day. - provide a Buddy Bench to reduce loneliness and foster friendships on the playground.
+- Revise and clarify the school Anti-bullying Plan with staff and students at the start of each school year. - Explicitly teach the Core Values: Respect, Responsibility and Excellence. - Promote community awareness of the school Anti-bullying Plan. - Educate students on ways they can protect themselves and others from bullying behaviours. - Professional development for staff relating to bullying, harassment and proven counter measures. - Implement programs that promote Choice Theory and Restorative Practices, including; restitution, resilience, social skills, assertiveness, conflict resolution and problem solving. - Make activities and equipment available to students at lunchtime to promote cooperation, turn-taking and respect. - Educate students in the wider school community through newsletter articles and information sessions about cyber-bullying and protective strategies. - Encourage intrinsic rewards and motivation and also recognise positive student behaviour through commendations including; verbal or written praise and formal awards which can occur in newsletters, at school assemblies and on Presentation Day. - Provide a Buddy Bench to reduce loneliness and foster friendships on the playground.

-Anti-bullying messages are also embedded across the curriculum:
+Anti-bullying messages are also embedded across the curriculum;

-- English novel studies / literature

-- Mathematics Groups social skill development, turn-taking and sharing

-- History & Geography social systems

-- Science & Technology team investigations

-- Creative Arts drama, visual arts used as a tool for exploring emotions

-- PDHPE positive relationships interpersonal relationships unit, child protection, games and sport cooperation, turn-taking and sportsmanship

-- Values Education in all KLA's
+- English novel studies/literature - Mathematics Groups social skills development, turn-taking and sharing - History & Geography social systems - Science & Technology team investigations - Creative Arts drama, visual arts used as a tool for exploring emotions - PDHPE positive relationships interpersonal relationships units of work, Anti-bullying units of work, child protection, games and sport cooperation, turn-taking and sportsmanship - Values Education in all Key Learning Areas.